German coalition parties try to unblock stimulus impasse

-German Chancellor Angela Merkel's ruling coalition on Wednesday resumed negotiations on a massive stimulus package, after party leaders failed to bridge differences over cash incentives to buy new cars and extra relief for highly indebted municipalities.
-Members of Merkel's conservative bloc and the centre-left Social Democrats (SPD) convened in the chancellery on Wednesday morning and talks were expected to extend into the afternoon or evening, coalition sources said.
+German Chancellor Angela Merkel's coalition resumed negotiations on a massive stimulus package on Wednesday after party leaders deadlocked over cash incentives to buy new cars and extra relief for highly indebted municipalities.
+Members of Merkel's conservative bloc and the centre-left Social Democrats (SPD) convened in the chancellery and talks were expected to extend into the afternoon or evening, coalition sources said.

-The package is expected to include up to 100 billion euros ($112.16 billion) of measures to help firms and workers rebound from the coronavirus crisis, which is set to plunge Europe's largest economy into its deepest recession since World War Two.
-It comes on top of a 750 billion euro rescue package agreed in March.
+The package is expected to include up to 100 billion euros ($112.16 billion) of measures to help firms and workers rebound from the coronavirus crisis, which is likely to pitch Europe's largest economy into its deepest recession since World War Two.
+The stimulus programme follows a 750-billion-euro rescue package agreed in March which encompassed a debt-financed supplementary budget of 156 billion euros.

+Two persons with knowledge of the discussions told Reuters the government was thinking about a second supplementary budget, though large parts of the stimulus package were likely to be financed with the more than 70 billion euros of still unused funds from the first package.
+Germany's measures, which together with liquidity aid and loan guarantees equal more than 30% of its economic output, go substantially beyond any other national emergency programmes launched by other euro zone countries.

+The sheer scale of Germany's new spending splurge has raised concerns among officials from economically weaker countries that the discrepancy in aid measures could worsen imbalances in the bloc and distort the European Union's single market.
+"TRANSFORMATIVE"

 SPD Finance Minister Olaf Scholz wants the stimulus measures to be "timely, targeted, temporary and transformative".
 Among the proposals on the table are cash handouts for families to boost consumption, extra relief for municipalities struggling with lower tax receipts, and further funds for companies with fewer than 250 employees.